aruth2/spectrum-slicing/README.md

-# spectrum-slicing
+# Spectrum-Slicing
 Easy to use and well-documented (hopefully soon ;) Spectrum Slicing.

-The Shift-and-Invert Parallel Eigenproblem Solver (SIPS) also known as the spectrum-slicing algorithm is a numerical method for solving large eigenvalue problems.
+The Shift-and-Invert Parallel Eigenproblem Solver (SIPS) also known as the Spectrum-Slicing algorithm is a numerical method for solving large eigenvalue problems.
 The crux of the algorithm is to divide the eigenspectrum into slices which can be solved independently.
 Because each slice can be solved independently, interprocess communication is kept to a minimum, and efficient performance is maintained up to very large matrices with a very large number of processes in use.
-An implementation of the spectrum-slicing algorithm demonstrated good performance up to a N=500,000 matrix with n=200,000 processes.[ref]
-Like many high-performance products, the algorithm features numerous controls, optimization strategies, and difficulties that may arise based on the specifics of the problem.
+An implementation of the spectrum-slicing algorithm demonstrated good performance up to a N=500,000 matrix with n=200,000 processes.[Ref](https://doi.org/10.1002/jcc.24254)] Like many high-performance algorithms, Spectrum-Slicing features numerous controls, optimization strategies, and difficulties that may arise based on the specifics of the problem.
 Although the algorithm has typically been applied to large-scale problems, it is the opinion of the author that the characteristics of the algorithm also make it an excellent choice for many small and medium-sized problems.
 Therefore, this library provides general use interfaces to facilitate easy addition of computer power to your existing code.
 The library is built on top of PETSc and SLEPc; at least version 3.9 of each is required and tests were performed on PETSc 3.9.3 and SLEPc 3.9.2

 # Goals of this library:
 1. Provide easy-to-use interfaces which work well in most situations.